+ACADEMIC PROGRAMS - DUAL DEGREES

-Master of Business Administration/ M.S. in Management and Organizational Behavior Introduction:
+Master of Business Administration/ M.S. in Management and Organizational Behavior

+Introduction:

 The M.B.A./M.S. in Management and Organizational Behavior dual degree combines the comprehensive business core of the M.B.A. with the strong organizational and people focus of the M.S. in Management and Organizational Behavior program.
 Students have sufficient elective course options in order to earn a concentration in any of the areas available in the M.B.A. program or to continue study in the M.S. in Management and Organizational Behavior area.
 This option requires application and admission to each degree program and the completion of all requirements for both degrees.
 The M.B.A./M.S. in Management and Organizational Behavior program requires 96 quarter credit hours.

 M.B.A./M.S. in Management and Organizational Behavior core (64 quarter credit hours):

-MSA 500 Financial Accounting (4)
+MSA 6500 Financial Accounting (4)

-MBA 510 Economics (4)
+MBA 5510 Economics (4)

+MBA 5541 Analytical Tools for Management Decisions (4)

-MBA 520 Leadership and Business Ethics in the Global Environment (4)
+MBA 6520 Leadership and Business Ethics in the Global Environment (4)

-MBA 539 International Business (4)
+MBA 6539 International Business (4)

-MBA 541 Analytical Tools for Management Decisions (4)

-MSA 601 Managerial Accounting (4)
+MSA 6601 Managerial Accounting (4)

-MBA 611 Managerial Economics (4)
+MBA 6611 Managerial Economics (4)

-MBA 630 Operations Management (4)
+MBA 6630 Operations Management (4)

-MBA 651 Financial Management (4)
+MBA 6651 Financial Management (4)

-MBA 661 Marketing Management (4)
+MBA 6661 Marketing Management (4)

-MBA 671 Strategic Management (4)
+MBA 6671 Strategic Management (4)

-MBA 683 Project Management (4)
+MBA 6683 Project Management (4)

-MGMT 521 Career and Human Resource Planning (2)
+MGMT 6521 Career and Human Resource Planning (2)

-MGMT 530 Organizational Behavior (4)
+MGMT 6530 Organizational Behavior (4)

-MGMT 591 Contemporary Trends in Change Management (1) (two classes needed)
+MGMT 6591 Contemporary Trends in Change Management (1) (two classes needed)

-MGMT 612 Methods of Organizational Research (4)
+MGMT 6612 Methods of Organizational Research (4)

-MGMT 634 Strategy, Structure and Decision-Making (4)
+MGMT 6634 Strategy, Structure and Decision-Making (4)

 Electives:

 M.B.A. electives (minimum of 12 quarter credit hours)

 M.S. in Management and Organizational Behavior concentration (12 quarter credit hours) Other electives (8 quarter credit hours)

 Starting the Program:

 The academic calendar is organized around four, 10-week academic quarters.
 Students may be admitted for any of these quarters.
 It is possible to follow either a part-time or full-time program.
-Because earning your dual degree requires a significant commitment, your initial advising appointment is very important.
-You must schedule an advising appointment before enrolling in your first M.B.A. or M.S. in Management and Organizational Behavior class.
-An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and
+Because earning your dual degree requires a significant commitment, your initial advising